 This next tip is a bit of a more ninja trick and that is to track affiliate link individually within your review.
 If you’re promoting a product the normal thing to do is to write the review and drop a few affiliate links in the review.

-However to optimize things even more you’ll want to track each individual link on it’s own to see which link people are actually clicking to make the sale.
+However to optimize things you’ll want to track each individual link on its own to see which link people are actually clicking to make the sale.

 A simple tool that makes this real easy is Pretty Link Lite.
 It also allows you to test different landing pages from your affiliate and see which one converts more sales.

 Finally, the last tip is to do your research first and put together a solid outline before you write the review.
 In fact, I’ve recently started doing this with all of my articles.